megabreakage/mvcBlog/README.md

   Incase you are using an online server change localhost to your ip address e.g http://192.168.0.20/phpMyadmin to access your databases.

-Also make change to your `application/config/config.php` folder to have base_url reading your respective address and `application/config/database.php` to read your database password.
+Also make change to your `application/config/config.php` file to have base_url reading your respective address and `application/config/database.php` to read your database password.

 Finally go to your Browser (*preferably Google Chrome*) and run the web application using your base_url e.g http://localhost/blogs or